 - Guide 1: How to Remove Duplicate Photos Fixer Pro from Windows.

-- Guide 2: Get rid of Duplicate Photos Fixer Pro from Mac OS X.
+- Guide 2: Get rid of Duplicate Photos Fixer Pro on Mac OS X.

-- Guide 3: Remove Duplicate Photos Fixer Pro from Google Chrome.
+- Guide 3: Remove Duplicate Photos Fixer Pro in Google Chrome.

 - Guide 4: Erase Duplicate Photos Fixer Pro from Mozilla Firefox.

 - Guide 5: Uninstall Duplicate Photos Fixer Pro from Microsoft Edge.

 - Guide 6: Remove Duplicate Photos Fixer Pro from Safari.

 - Guide 7: Eliminate Duplicate Photos Fixer Pro from Internet Explorer.